danielsteman/web-rs/articles/blog9.md

 I left the results backend out of scope for the first iteration, but according to the Celery docs, [Redis](https://redis.io/) (which is also horizontal scalable) is a popular choice to complement RabbitMQ.
 If something more persistent is required, a Postgres database is also an option.
 I also left monitoring out of scope, but [Flower 🌸](https://flower.readthedocs.io/en/latest/features.html) seems like an amazing tool to monitor Celery events in real-time.
 Monitoring is still possible through the [RabbitMQ management API](https://www.rabbitmq.com/management.html) which is exposed on port `15672` by default.
 In fact, Flower consumes data from the management API to show information about the workers.

 This basic setup was sufficient to get a feeling of its scaling potential and serves as a good starting point for further iterations.
-In a next post I'll write about other scaling issues, which are always there 😉, and how I've overcome them.